YellowSnowman23/Apple-Music-Artwork-Fetcher/README.md

 ## Major updates from the original script

-This project replaces the workflow described in the old README.
+This project replaces the workflow described in the [original README][original-readme] and implemented by [`fetch_mzstatic_covers.py`][original-script].
 The new program is a ground-up rewrite of that folder-cover tool.

 | Area | Original script | Current version |
 |---|---|---|